Copyright 1994 - 2018 Bill's Bible Basics

 Matthew 12:43-45, KJV

-Having done all of these things, and having suited up in your spiritual armour once again, you must then do as the Apostle Paul admonishes us to do; and that is to stand firm, and not allow Satan to take advantage of you again.
-Paul tells us:
+Having done all of these things, and having suited up in your spiritual armor once again, you must then do as the Apostle Paul admonishes us to do.
+What is that?
+It is to stand firm, and not allow Satan to take advantage of you again.
+Paul tells us the following:

 "Finally, my brethren, be strong in the Lord, and in the power of his might.
 Put on the whole armour of God, that ye may be able to stand against the wiles of the devil.
 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
 Wherefore take unto you the whole armour of God, that ye may be able to withstand in the evil day, and having done all, to stand.
 Stand therefore, having your loins girt about with truth, and having on the breastplate of righteousness; And your feet shod with the preparation of the gospel of peace; Above all, taking the shield of faith, wherewith ye shall be able to quench all the fiery darts of the wicked.
 And take the helmet of salvation, and the sword of the Spirit, which is the word of God:"